 On the other hand, as financial matters world over are turning out to be more complex, yet individuals are expected to be fully responsible for their own financial matters, governments, employers and Non-Government Organizations have been urged to embark on financial education programs that aim at improving financial literacy of their people.
-There is therefore literature which has come up to explore and examine the effectiveness of such programs on improving financial decisions.

-Bayer et al, (1996) undertook an analysis of financial education programs provided by employers to study the behavioral effects of financial education in the workplace by using survey data collected from employers who sponsor pension plans from the U.S. The study results indicate that both participation in and contributions to voluntary savings plans are significantly higher when employers offer retirement seminars.
+However; previous studies have produced mixed results concerning the efficacy of these programmes on financial literacy.
+Studies like (Bayer et al, 1996; Bernheim & Garret, 2003) all reveal that both participation in and contributions to voluntary savings plans are significantly higher when employers offer retirement seminars and financial education.